githubtraining/introduction-to-github/responses/create-a-branch.md

       ```shell
       cd {{ thePayload.repository.name }}
       ```
-1. Create a branch, use whatever name you like:
+1. Create a branch, use whatever name you like.
+Feel free to use the suggested name below.
       ```shell
-      git branch <BRANCH-NAME>
+      git branch my-slide
       ```
 1. Push the branch to GitHub:
       ```